wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling/README.md

 ## Proposed solution

 We add a new field `query.aggregatableValues` to the documents we store in Elasticsearch.
-This would be an object field in which the values are lists of strings:

 ```
 type Query {